valcham/Liquid-Level-Sensor/README.md

 # Liquid-Level-Sensor
 Program for calibrating the liquid level sensor.
 Converts analog values to inch values.
 Deterimine activation threshold for sensor in both analog and inch values.
 Edit calibration equation to improve accuracy.
-Use wiki to find fit equation.
+Use info page to find fit equation.
 Edit viscosity value to tune moving average.

 # Liquid-Level-Control